 Dogs are allowed on the National Mall and around the Tidal Basin, as long as they are kept on a leash.
 They are NOT allowed on the Metro (service dogs excepted).

-Would you like to experience spring in Washington?
+Would you like to experience springtime in Washington, DC?